 If your budget has any wiggle room once you’ve selected a plan, you should also see how payments above the monthly minimum affect the total interest paid and how long repayment will stretch.

 Use this calculator to figure out the total amount of interest you’ll pay over the life of the loan, assuming you make the minimum payments.
 Then, go back and increase the monthly payment input, and take note of how both interest paid and loan term decrease.
 In the future, use these calculations as a reminder that putting your spare dollars towards loan payments can really make a difference.

 Lastly, consider signing up for auto-debit for your loans.
-Mark Kantrowitz of Cappex, a college admissions and financial aid website, suggests this tactic not only to avoid missing a bill but also because some lenders will offer an interest rate reduction of 0.25%-0.50% as an incentive.
+Mark Kantrowitz of Cappex, a college admissions and financial aid website, suggests this tactic not only for student loan borrowers to avoid missing a bill but also because some lenders will offer an interest rate reduction of 0.25%-0.50% as an incentive.